USMNT sees Gold Cup as chance to identify talent, set course toward Qatar 2022

 That’s about to change.

-A host of bubble guys and youngsters – like striker Daryl Dike, who scored twice Thursday – are trying to force their way onto the varsity before the all-important qualifying games for next year’s FIFA World Cup in Qatar begin this fall.
+A host of bubble guys and youngsters — such as striker Daryl Dike, who scored twice Thursday — are trying to force their way onto the varsity before the all-important qualifying games for next year’s FIFA World Cup in Qatar begin this fall.

 Helping the U.S. hoist another trophy certainly can’t hurt their chances.